OlivierLD/ROB/README.md

 `Raspberry Coffee` is mainly written in Java (and other JVM languages), and can communicate with sensors and actuators using [PI4J](https://pi4j.com/), itself relying on [WiringPi](http://wiringpi.com/).

 > In a navigation environment, NMEA data usually come through a Serial Port, which does not require much in term of additional software (we use here `librxtx-java`, easy to install and to use, and it seems not to present restrictions regarding the JDK version).
-> Sensors can be welcome though, to add atmospheric data to the existing NMEA flow, like Pressure, Air Temperature, Humidity, etc.
+> Sensors can be welcome on board though, to add atmospheric data to the existing NMEA flow, like Pressure, Air Temperature, Humidity, etc.
 > This is where extra Java frameworks could be needed, to deal with the Raspberry Pi's GPIO header the sensors are connected on.

 I have written many drivers for those boards (sensors and actuators), in Java, to enable native communication with the code.